kyashan/gridify/README.md

 if you want to force the grid and the items to re-position, you can broadcast the following event:
 - ``gridify.re-render``
 This can be useful as a callback when the height of a child item changes.
-If the ng-repeat `index` of the item is passed to the broadcast, you can contain the re-position only to the items on the same column, otherwise by default, it will re-position all item in the grid.
+If the ng-repeat `index` of the item is passed to the broadcast, you can contain the re-position only to the items on the same column, otherwise by default, it will re-position all items in the grid.

 *Example:*